justinron31/MBRMIS/README.md

 # MAKILING BARANGAY RECORD MANAGEMENT AND ISSUANCE SYSTEM
-this is our capstone project
+this is our capstone project for barangay makiling bro

+MEMBERS:
-Arcillas
+BRO Arcillas
-Ignacio
+BRO Ignacio
-Galang
+BRO Galang